Take the chapter quiz before and after you read this chapter.

 2. How can this diagnosis be confirmed?

 By examining a sample of cerebrospinal fluid (CSF) obtained by lumbar puncture.
 If the child has tuberculous meningitis the fluid will be abnormal.
+TB bacilli will be detected on a smear, with the Xpert test or culture.
 Children with TB meningitis often have a normal chest X-ray.
 The typical signs of meningitis are often not present during the first few days of illness.

 3. Which children are at most risk of tuberculous meningitis?